This newsletter in English December 28th, 2007

 BASF sets participation standards

-On November 15th, 2007 an agreement on the participation in the future European Company (SE) was concluded for the chemical group BASF in Ludwigshafen (see report in the EWC News 2/2007 on the beginning of the negotiations).
-Thus the way is free to register the SE at the beginning of 2008 with the register of commerce.
-On December 5th, 2007 the supervisory board, which consists of only twelve members already constituted itself.
-Half of it are workers' directors.
-The European works council existing since 1995 is replaced by a SE works council to which 23 members belong from twelve countries.
+On 15th November 2007 an agreement on the participation in the future European Company (SE) was concluded for the chemical group BASF in Ludwigshafen (on the beginning of the negotiations see report in EWC News 2/2007).
+Thus the way is free to list the SE in the Company Register in early 2008.
+On 5th December 2007 the supervisory board, which consists only of twelve members, was already constituted.
+Half of them are workers' representatives.
+The existing European works council since 1995 will be replaced by a SE works council composed of 23 members from twelve countries.

-near Augsburg and has worldwide 14 production centres and supplies among others the furniture industry with paper and synthetic material parts.
-Both, the structure of the Corporate Governance (executive board and supervisory board) as well as the employee participation in the supervisory board remains unchanged.
-Unlike a German public limited company with more than 2,000 employees the employees' side will keep only a third of the seats in the supervisory board, which is a deterioration of the German participation standard.
+On 19th November 2007, the Surteco SE has been listed in the Company Register.
+The group based in Buttenwiesen near Augsburg has 14 production facilities worldwide and supplies the furniture industry and others with paper and plastic parts.
+Both the structure of corporate governance (executive board and supervisory board) as well as employee participation in the supervisory board remain unchanged.
+Unlike a German public corporation with more than 2,000 employees, only a third of supervisory board seats will remain for employees, which represents a deterioration of German participation standards.

-The recycling service provider Interseroh from Cologne wants to change itself into a European Company (SE) in 2008.
-The special negotiation body (SNB) meets for the constituting meeting on January 8th, 2008 and will then negotiate an agreement on the participation and on the formation of a SE works council.
-Interseroh has altogether 1,380 employees in ten EU countries, Croatia and Russia.
+The recycling service Interseroh from Cologne will convert in 2008 into a European Company (SE).
+The special negotiating body (SNB) meets for the constituent meeting on 8th January 2008 and will then negotiate an agreement on participation and the establishment of a SE works council.
+Interseroh has a total of 1,380 employees in ten EU countries, Croatia and Russia.

-The metal wholesaler Klöckner from Duisburg decided on the transformation into an European Company (SE) in September 2007.
-At present, the preparations are going on for the formation of the special negotiation body (SNB) which shall negotiate an agreement on the participation for the 10,000 employees in 15 countries.
+In September 2008 the metal wholesaler Klöckner from Duisburg decided to convert into a European Company (SE).
+Preparations are underway for the formation of the special negotiating body (SNB), which is to negotiate an agreement on participation and establishing an SE works council for 10,000 employees in 15 countries.

 5. Worldwide social standards

-An agreement on the promotion of the diversity was signed for the French food group Danone on June 8th, 2007.
-When selecting staff worldwide attention shall primarily be paid to different social and ethnic background, different levels of education and disability.
+On 8 June 2007, an agreement to promote diversity was signed for the French food group Danone.
+In staff selection, attention is to be paid worldwide to different social and ethnic backgrounds, different educational paths and disabilities.

-A framework agreement which guarantees worldwide social standards and a dialog with the trade unions in 19 countries was signed for the telecommunications group Telefónica in Madrid on December 17th, 2007.
-It is a further development of the code of conduct from the year 2001.
-Telefónica employs 220,000 people and is besides its home in Spain primarily represented in Latin America.
-There is only an European works council for the mobile telephone division.
-It comprises branch offices in the UK, Ireland, Germany, Czechia and Slovakia and was founded 2004 according to British law (see report in the EWC News 3/2004), still before Telefónica bought up the then independent enterprise O2.
+On 17th December 2007 telecommunications group Telefónica signed a framework agreement in Madrid ensuring worldwide social standards and a dialogue with the trade unions in 19 countries.
+It is a further development of the code of conduct from 2001.
+Telefónica employs 220,000 people and is mainly represented in Latin America, besides its home market of Spain.
+There is a European works council only for the mobile phone division.
+It includes the offices in the UK, Ireland, Germany, Czechia and Slovakia and was formed in 2004 under British law, even before Telefónica bought the then independent company O2.

 6. Activities of European works councils

-EWC conference for financial service provider in Northern Europea
+EWC conference for financial services in Northern Europe

-40 workers' representatives met from nine countries in Rimbo near Stockholm from October 21st to 23rd, 2007 to discuss the revision of the EWC Directive as well as activities in the Baltic states and Poland.
-The meeting had been organized by the nordic federation of the bank, finance and insurance trade unions (NFU).
-A comprehensive documentation of this and other meetings is available in English on the Internet:
+On 21st to 23rd October 2007, employee representatives from nine countries met in Rimbo near Stockholm to discuss the revision of the EWC Directive and activities in the Baltic states and Poland.
+The meeting was organized by the Nordic Federation of banking, finance and insurance Unions (NFU).
+A comprehensive documentation of this meeting is available with us.

 EWC regulates posting abroad

-On November 27th, 2007 the European works council of the U.S. hotel group of Starwood (Sheraton, Westin, Le Méridien, St. Regis) signed an agreement with the central management on financial help in case of posting of employees to another EU country at his meeting in Rome.
-They receive up to a monthly salary as help when they move and the right to return to their old job within three months.
-Starwood had founded an European works council according to Belgian legislation in the year 2000.
+On 27th November 2007 at its meeting in Rome, the European works council of the U.S. hotel group Starwood (Sheraton, Westin, Le Méridien, St. Regis) signed an agreement with central management on financial aid in case of posting of employees to another EU country.
+They receive up to one month salary as a relocation assistance and the right to return within three months to their previous job.
+Starwood had established a European works council according to Belgian law in 2000.

 European day of action at Unilever